-As of December 31, 2021, we had cash, cash equivalents and restricted cash of \$63.1 million, and we have had recurring losses from operations and negative operating cash flows since inception.
+As of December 31, 2022, we had cash, cash equivalents and restricted cash of \$32.3 million, and we have had recurring losses from operations and negative operating cash flows since inception.
 We will need to raise additional capital in the future to support our operations and product development activities.
-In the near term, we expect to continue to fund our operations and other development activities relating to additional product candidates from the cash held by us, governmental and other grants and through future equity and debt financings.
-We have agreements with respect to additional tranches of our loan with Hercules Capital, Inc., or Hercules, and an additional equity investment by the CF Foundation, but each of these commitments is subject to us meeting future milestones, which may not occur.
+In the near term, we expect to continue to fund our operations and other development activities relating to additional product candidates from the cash held by us, governmental and other grants and through future equity and debt financing.
+In February 2023, we closed the first part of a private investment in public equity, or PIPE, financing, raising approximately \$1.5 million in gross proceeds.
+The second closing for the PIPE is contingent upon approval of the issuance of the securities to be issued therein by the Company's stockholders in accordance with NYSE American rules, which is expected to take place in the second quarter of 2023.
+If such second closing occurs, we expect to raise an additional \$6 million in gross proceeds.
 In connection with our efforts to raise additional capital, we filed a shelf registration statement on Form S-3, which was declared effective by the SEC on December 11, 2020.
 In addition, on December 4, 2020, we entered into an Open Market Sale AgreementSM, or the Sale Agreement, with Jefferies LLC, or Jefferies, pursuant to which we may issue and sell shares of our Common Stock having an aggregate offering price of up to \$50,000,000 from time to time through Jefferies.
-Through March 25, 2022, we sold an aggregate of 780,151 shares of Common Stock pursuant to the Sale Agreement for aggregate gross proceeds of \$5,449,302.
+Through March 24, 2023, we sold an aggregate of 983,184 shares of Common Stock pursuant to the Sale Agreement for aggregate gross proceeds of \$5,693,968.
 We may continue to sell shares under the Sale Agreement and otherwise to use our shelf registration statement to raise additional funds from time to time, as we did in July 2021.
-We may also raise funds privately, as we did in October 2021 in our agreements with a subsidiary of Maruho Co.
-Ltd., or Maruho, and in December 2021 with the CF Foundation.
+We may also raise funds privately, as we did in the PIPE investment in February 2023, which is still pending completion, as well as in other cases in 2021.
 We may also seek funds through arrangements with collaborators or others that may require us to relinquish rights to the product candidates that we might otherwise seek to develop or commercialize independently.
 If we enter into a collaboration for one or more of our current or future product candidates at an earlier development stage, the terms of such a collaboration will likely be less favorable than if we were to enter the collaboration in later stages or if we commercialized the product independently.
 If we raise additional funds through equity offerings, the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights or cause significant dilution to our stockholders.
 If we raise additional capital through debt financing, it would be subject to fixed payment obligations and may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, declaring dividends or acquiring or licensing intellectual property rights.